Backpropagation from scratch in Julia (part I)

 end

-From more formal perspective neural network is a mathematical model.
+From a more formal perspective, a neural network is a mathematical model.
 It models certain tiny aspects of reality.
 How well it models that part of reality depends on its parameters.
-From that perspective, it does not differ much from 1D gaussian distribution (with parameters \((\sigma\, \mu)\)) that may be used to model simple distribution of age across given population.
+From that perspective, it does not differ much from a 1D Gaussian distribution (with parameters

-Before we go deeper we need to understand what class of mathematical function neural network expresses.
-Picture below represents very first attempt to explain what math hides behind the neural network:
+Before we go deeper, we need to understand what class of mathematical function a neural network expresses.
+The picture below represents a very first attempt to explain what math hides behind the neural network:

-On the very left side of the picture we can see component called “input vector”.
-Input vector is a raw data example entering the neural network – it is what neural network initially see – its input.
-In case of the aforementioned problem of MNIST digits classification let’s say it is a vector of length 784 (28×28) with each dimension describing single pixel intensity value.
+On the very left side of the picture, we can see a component called “input vector”.
+Input vector is a raw data example entering the neural network—it is what the neural network initially sees—its input.
+In the case of the aforementioned problem of MNIST digits classification, let’s say it is a vector of length 784 (28×28) with each dimension describing a single pixel intensity value.

 The next layer of nodes consists of green nodes that represent input vector dimensions.
-Input vector in our case will be simply put onto the green nodes dimension by dimension to be crunched later by the next layers.
-In case of MNIST dataset we have 784 green nodes – each for a sigle pixel intensity value.
-Next layer of blue nodes represents computing units – these units are called neurons.
-Neurons process their inputs and produce single output that is transfered to the neurons in the next layer.
+The input vector in our case will be simply put onto the green nodes dimension by dimension to be crunched later by the next layers.
+In the case of the MNIST dataset, we have 784 green nodes—each for a single pixel intensity value.
+The next layer of blue nodes represents computing units—these units are called neurons.
+Neurons process their inputs and produce a single output that is transferred to the neurons in the next layer.
 Arrows in the picture above represent information flow.
 They should be read as directed arrows going from left to right.
-If there is an arrow from node A to node B – it means that whatever comes out from A is an input for B.
+If there is an arrow from node A to node B—it means that whatever comes out from A is an input for B.

 Neurons

-Neuron is nothing but a function that takes multidimensional input and returns single real value.
-That multidimensional input is also an output from previous network layer – in our toy case from the picture above each neuron from second layer will collect inputs from all green input nodes and produce certain output that is later transferred as input to the next layer of neurons.
+A neuron is nothing but a function that takes multidimensional input and returns a single real value.
+That multidimensional input is also an output from the previous network layer—in our toy case from the picture above, each neuron from the second layer will collect inputs from all green input nodes and produce certain output that is later transferred as input to the next layer of neurons.

-Picture above shows how one neuron gathers input to be processed.
-When all inputs are ready neuron executes its underlying function and produces output that is the input to the next neurons in the next layer.
-We will refer to the aforementioned function as to “neuron activation function” or simply “activation function“.
+The picture above shows how one neuron gathers input to be processed.
+When all inputs are ready, the neuron executes its underlying function and produces output that is the input to the next neurons in the next layer.
+We will refer to the aforementioned function as the “neuron activation function” or simply activation function.

-After outputs in the middle layer are all computed they become input to the next layer consisting of computing nodes again.
-Result of these computations are finally components of our desired output vector.
+After outputs in the middle layer are all computed, they become input to the next layer consisting of computing nodes again.
+The result of these computations are finally components of our desired output vector.

-One puzzle that is still not solved is a neuron underlying activation function.
+One puzzle that is still not solved is a neuron’s underlying activation function.
 Let’s take a closer look at it.
-First of all there is no single correct activation function.
+First of all, there is no single correct activation function.
 We will therefore cover the most popular one called sigmoid activation.
-Sigmoid activation is parametrized by pair \(\omega, \beta\) and is given by
+Sigmoid activation is parametrized by pair

-Result of such combination of input vector dimensions is one real (unlimited in range) number.
-In case of input coming from raw MNIST example we would deal with 784 sum components of form
+The result of such combination of input vector dimensions is one real (unlimited in range) number.
+In the case of input coming from raw MNIST example, we would deal with 784 sum components of form

 Simple neural network in Julia language

 Time to write some code.
-We will only model blue nodes now – computing nodes – those with sigmoid activation functions.
-For each node we will define an input size – so it will “know” what to expect.
-We will not model “green” input nodes themselves as they will be implicitly present as inputs for first layer of computing nodes.
-Our goal then is to implement sigmoid function applied for a weighted sum of a vector of observations and to store coefficients used to perform that weighted sum – these coefficients are called parameters.
-Each node will be then parametrized entity with underlying “behaviour” definition (how to crunch its input).
+We will only model blue nodes now—computing nodes—those with sigmoid activation functions.
+For each node, we will define an input size—so it will “know” what to expect.
+We will not model “green” input nodes themselves as they will be implicitly present as inputs for the first layer of computing nodes.
+Our goal then is to implement the sigmoid function applied for a weighted sum of a vector of observations and to store coefficients used to perform that weighted sum—these coefficients are called parameters.
+Each node will then be a parametrized entity with an underlying “behavior” definition (how to crunch its input).

 We could start with something like type definition of a neuron.
-Such neuron would have a “parameters” array, input size and underlying transform function defined.
-That would work, but we want to take advantage of Julia being a language for scientific computing so we will be rather going towards representing nodes as whole layers of nodes.
-It is because computations within single layer (especially weighted sums!) can be easily enclosed in matrix vector multiplications and these operations are highly optimized in Julia.
+Such a neuron would have a “parameters” array, input size, and underlying transform function defined.
+That would work, but we want to take advantage of Julia being a language for scientific computing, so we will be rather going towards representing nodes as whole layers of nodes.
+It is because computations within a single layer (especially weighted sums!) can be easily enclosed in matrix-vector multiplications, and these operations are highly optimized in Julia.
 It’s going to be much faster when we think of a layer as our atomic component.

 function appendColumnOfOnes(a::Array{Float64,2})